 Editor’s Note: Methylation and the MTHFR gene (which pardon my language I’ve dubbed “the motherfucker gene,”) is a very hot topic these days.
 The functional medical community is all abuzz about its implications, as many of us, including myself, contend with this gene variation and what it personally means to us.
 A gene does not dictate an illness.
 Rather it’s the gene variation that can put a predisposition on an individual.
 Remember knowledge is power.

-Do you or someone you know have a history of heart disease, depression, Alzheimer’s disease, ADHD, diabetes, insomnia, or autism?
+Do you or someone you know have a history of heart disease, depression, Alzheimer’s disease, , diabetes, or ?
 These are just some of the conditions that have been linked to faulty methylation.
 If you are pregnant, or thinking of becoming pregnant, then supporting methylation to prevent neural tube defects (and actually lots more!) is super-important, too.
 It’s the reason your doctor tells you to make sure you’re getting enough folate (or folic acid).

 Methylation is a process that happens in every cell of our body.
 It is essentially an attachment or creation of a methyl group (one carbon plus three hydrogens) on an existing molecule.
 This simple change, however, is enough to alter the function or action of that molecule.
 It’s a form of biochemical governance.

 Here are some of the ways we use methylation: